AbhiCS04/2201CS04_CS359/README.md

 Then paste that IP on server link left side option on frontend page, then press enter. <br>
 ![Screenshot 2025-03-23 212608](https://github.com/user-attachments/assets/707191a3-7a3a-45fe-aa5e-74e65b1e01da)

-Now, Our P2P sharing setup is complete Anyuser can login or signup and share data and also rate files. <br>
+Now, Our P2P sharing setup is complete Any user can login or signup and share data and also rate files. <br>
 ![Screenshot 2025-03-23 212620](https://github.com/user-attachments/assets/9a5af992-1df0-425a-aa8c-2999b0e56143)

 For more details about feature refer to youtube video Link given above. <br>